jamesmontemagno/InAppBillingPlugin/docs/PurchaseSubscription.md

 1. If you sell outside of the store you need to link to your page to cancel in the app
 1. if you use in app billing you need to deep link to -> https://developer.android.com/google/play/billing/subscriptions#deep-link

+## obfuscatedAccountId & obfuscatedProfileId
+* iOS: Optional, only obfuscatedAccountId is used at this time.
+See [https://developer.apple.com/documentation/storekit/skmutablepayment/1506088-applicationusername](ApplicationUsername) on the payment.
+* Android: Optional, see [https://developer.android.com/reference/com/android/billingclient/api/BillingFlowParams.Builder#setObfuscatedAccountId(java.lang.String)](Android documentation) for more info

 Learn more about `IInAppBillingVerifyPurchase` in the [Securing Purchases](SecuringPurchases.md) documentation.